jasp-stats/jaspReliability/inst/help/UnidimensionalReliabilityBayesian.md

 ### Scale Statistics
 - Credible interval: default is 95%
-- McDonald's omega (for unidimensional data, based on the single-factor model)
+- Coefficient omega (for unidimensional data, based on the single-factor model).
+Note the total test score variance in the denominator of the reliability equation is the model implied test score variance, that is, the summed model implied covariance matrix.
-- Cronbach's alpha (for binary items the coefficient equals KR20)
+- Coefficient alpha (for binary items the coefficient equals Kuder-Richardson Formula 20, KR20)
 - Guttman's lambda 2
 - Guttman's lambda 6
 - Greatest lower bound